jkikstra/aneris/doc/data.rst

    :header: 1
    :selection: A1:I4

-If overrides are provided, they are expected to be in the following formay with a sheetname "harmonization".
+If overrides are provided, they are expected to be in the following format with a sheetname "harmonization".

 .. exceltable:: Example Harmonization Overrides